smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.4/index.md

 To achieve this there are a few changes that will be required in your application.

-First to allow your "SdlService" to be started from an external source (The active router service may belong to another app), you will need to export the service in your `AndroidManifest.xml`.
+First to allow your "SdlService" to be started from an external source (the active router service may belong to another app), you will need to export the service in your `AndroidManifest.xml`.

 ```xml
 <service